galetaire/spahousing/pages/posts/rent.md

 - **Evolution of rental prices and housing prices according to Idealista, Spain**.
 - The top numbers inside the grey squares represent the ratio between both values.
 For example, in 2020, the monthly rental price represented 64% of the price of buying a square meter.

-# Residential and vacation rental
+# Residential rental

 [![Land scarcity](/images/residentialmap.png)](/images/residentialmap.png)

 - **Distribution of residential rental, Spain**: the values represent the percentage of residential rental homes in the municipality relative to the total number of existing homes in the municipality.

+# Vacation rental

 [![Land scarcity](/images/vacationalmap.png)](/images/vacationalmap.png)